Jj-source/appunti_taass/Programmazione Agile.md

 Verifying a Software Requirements Specification (SRS) is important:
 - SRS guides the rest of software development
-- SRS can act as a contract between customers and developers Projects with a lot of changes
+- SRS can act as a contract between customers and developers But in projects with a lot of changes
 - Costly to produce a verifiable SRS
 - Agile requirements elicitation is a wiser choice